barionleg/cesium.wiki.gs/Features.md

 * Sun position.
 * Equidistant Cylindrical and Mercator 2D map projections.
 * Computations on ellipsoids such as computing computing surface normals, circles, ellipses, and tangent planes.
-* Transformations such as cartographic to Cartesian, and east-north-up to fixed frame.
+* Transformations such as cartographic to Cartesian, east-north-up to fixed frame, and TEME to pseudo-fixed frame.

 ## Time